Nevviin/StockPortfolio/README.md

 {"stockName":"Microsoft Corporation","stockCode":"MSFT","quantity":"2","unitPrice":"208.90"}

-If the above mentioned steps are all good, then you can put a break point in the webapi controller method SaveItem() and input details in the react form a submit the break point will be hit
+# If the above mentioned steps are all good, then you can put a break point in the webapi controller method SaveItem() and input details in the react form a submit
+the break point will be hit

+# Common Errors

+1, Access to XMLHttpRequest at 'http://localhost:64425/stock' from origin 'http://localhost:3000' has been blocked by CORS policy:
+ Response to preflight request doesn't pass access control check: No 'Access-Control-Allow-Origin' header is present on the requested resource. solution : make sure that the CORS is enabled in startup class in webapi

-enjoy coding
+# enjoy coding